Call Today! Free Immediate Response (818) 781-1570

 If you are under criminal investigation, arrested, or already charged with committing child abduction, you need to contact a Los Angeles criminal defense attorney at Eisner Gorin LLP right away.

-A conviction for violating California Penal Code Section 278 or 278.5 can carry harsh legal consequences.
-Let's us review the details and start planning a strategy to obtain the best possible outcome.
+A conviction for violating California Penal Code Sections 278 or 278.5 can result in severe legal consequences.
+Let's review the details and start planning a strategy to obtain the best possible outcome.
 Contact us at 877-781-1570.